Louisville Breakout Sessions

 Participants will attend a variety of interactive breakout sessions.
 These breakouts will be delivered by various local women that represent a variety of careers and personal choices.
 These women are experts on issues that high school girls are currently facing.
 The sessions will teach important skills needed to be successful in the workforce and ways to develop their leadership potential.

-What do those selfies say about you?
+C. Mirror, Mirror on the Wall – Social Media Reflections and Reality : What do those selfies say about you?
 To post or not to post?
 Is there a chance you’re being too social on social media?
-Get answers and advice to some common questions and concerns on the best use of social media and learn about hidden risks that could potentially harm you or haunt you later.
+Get answers and advice to some common questions and concerns on the best use of social media and learn about hidden risks.

 Have questions?
 Contact us!